wevbarker/wevbarker.github.io/mastersprojects.md

 <li>A slightly more in-depth exploration of perturbation theory, with discussion of extra d.o.f, can be found in <a href="https://www.mv.helsinki.fi/home/hkurkisu/CosPer2.pdf">the "Helsinki" notes</a>.</li>
 <li>A fairly up-to-date review of scalar-tensor theories, for contextual interest, can be found at <a href="https://arxiv.org/abs/1901.08690">arXiv:1901.08690</a>.
 Note that this review covers most of the usual cases of scalar fields which may/may not augment Einstein's theory: the scalar-tensor models in these projects have a unique motivation which is not covered here!
 That said, Israel Quiros (who is a very <a href="https://inspirehep.net/authors/992509">interesting researcher</a>) has also worked with torsionful models in the past.</li>
 <li>A more principled method for extracting extra scalar d.o.f from torsionful theories, with a cosmological/inflationary application, is presented in <a href="https://arxiv.org/abs/1904.03545">arXiv:1904.03545</a>.
 The main difference here is the guarantee that no extra non-scalar torsion d.o.f are present, which could show up in the perturbation theory.</li>
+<li>An attempt to study cosmological perturbation theory using the tetrad and spin connection can be found at <a href="https://arxiv.org/abs/1601.03943">arXiv:1601.03943</a>.</li>
 </ol>
 <h1>
 Logistics